 The Department continues to use multiple outlets to promote creating and enhancing backyard habitat for bird through educational information and events such as staffing informational booths at public events, sending out press releases, posting and mailing out fliers, Facebook and website posts and through email blasts.
 In addition to the partner activities listed above, the Town of Grafton, the Ozaukee Treasures Network, the City of Mequon, Ulao Creek Partnership, Treasures of Oz, SEWISC and the MAS have all been active in promoting the creation and enhancement of backyard habitat for birds through the web, print and hosting meetings/conferences.

 The Department continues to look for opportunities to take the lead in developing or becoming a partner in bird monitoring programs throughout Ozaukee County including the Riveredge Nature Center Christmas Bird Count, Great Backyard Bird Count and Swift Night Out.
-In addition to its continued monitoring involvement, the Department began two new monitoring efforts in 2016 that were continued in 2017.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.